ใฐ๏ธ Randomness & Noise

 , or using integers instead of floats, you can use Lodash's random

-(opens in a new tab), or random (opens in a new tab).
+, or random.
 Math.random

 will often get the job done, but you will sometimes need more control over the randomness.